cweiske/SemanticScuttle/doc/themes.rst

 ======================
 SemanticScuttle Themes
 ======================
-SemanticScuttle may be changed visually by supplying custom "themes" that modify the visual appearance.
+SemanticScuttle may be changed visually by supplying custom "themes" (skins) that modify the visual appearance.

 Changing the current theme